HannimalCrackers/DHUM_73000/007_workinprogress.md

 #### Introduction

-* How to make a bulleted list in markdown
+* How to make a bulleted list in markdown with an asterisk then a space
+    * How to make nested lists in markdown

-    * That bulleted lists work with both the asterisk and the hyphen
+    * That bulleted lists work with either an asterisk or a hyphen

-- What about with hyphens

-- hyphen test with space

--- does two hyphens do anything?
+* That my GitHub directory was already getting messy
+    * Renamed all blogposts with 00#_ prefix to order and sort to top

+* How to custom split columns in the Data Source pane in Tableau
+    * Photo taken info came in as a mashed together string field / separated into identifiable date and time